 L-INK’s tenth anniversary has been an opportunity to reflect upon past projects as well as taking forward ideas the group have been working on as part of their own manifesto.
 L-INK 2018-9 have considerd and celebrated artists, artworks and art-stories and have, investigated and reinterpreted artworks, met with practising artists and curators and worked collaboratively to create their own artworks, events and developed curatorial skills inspired by the both the Laing and Hatton’s collections and exhibition programme.

 Exhibition Inspiration: Exploding Collage

-Exploding Collage explores how avant-garde artists of the early twentieth century expanded the notion of collage into immersive, often ephemeral, formats.
-The exhibition comprises presentations by contemporary artists whose work examines, celebrates or reinstates such avant-garde figures, with an emphasis on those whose radical practice has led to their contribution being less well-recognised in canonical histories of the medium.
+Exploding Collage explored how avant-garde artists of the early twentieth century expanded the notion of collage into immersive, often ephemeral, formats.
+The exhibition comprised presentations by contemporary artists whose work examines, celebrates or reinstates such avant-garde figures, with an emphasis on those whose radical practice has led to their contribution being less well-recognised in canonical histories of the medium.

 During 2018, L-INK identified key areas which their projects should address:

 • Self development through art & social skills